vtatai/srec/README.txt

 AWT players are generally faster and more stable, they fail in some scenarios, for instance by not firing events / document listeners / document filters attached to text fields.

-Much of the recording code is reused from project Frankenstein (http://frankenstein.openqa.org).
+Much of the recording code was adapted from project Frankenstein (http://frankenstein.openqa.org).
 However its replay infrastructure is not as powerful as Jemmy's and the project is no longer actively maintained.
 Many thanks to them though for the great work.